 - your total payroll for the year is over $2 million;

 - you allotted an amount representing less than 1% of your total payroll to eligible training expenditures.

 You will be required to pay into the WSDRF a contribution equal to the difference between 1% of your total payroll and the amount of your eligible training expenditures.

-To calculate your contribution, use the Summary of Source Deductions and Employer Contributions (form RLZ-1.S-V).
+To calculate your contribution, use the RL-1 Summary (RLZ-1.S-V, Summary of Source Deductions and Employer Contributions).
 Enter your total payroll and the amount of your eligible training expenditures.